 Do You Want to Include Minor Beneficiaries?

 If you want more minor beneficiaries (individuals under the age of 18) to inherit some or all of your estate, you can establish a testamentary trust, which may be decreed by a last will and testament, or you can establish a revocable living trust during your lifetime.
 But there is a key difference between these two approaches.
-Namely: changes made to the named Trustees in a testamentary trust established by a Last Will and Testament, may require the oversight of a probate court, while changes to testamentary trusts created by Revocable Living Trusts do not require such oversight.
+Namely: changes made to the named trustees in a testamentary trust established by a last will and testament may require the oversight of a probate court, while changes to revocable living trusts do not require such oversight.

 Are You Concerned About Privacy?